MrJoy/base_image_factory/README.md

 ### TEAK_SERVICE

-The Base Image configures systemd to provide a TEAK_SERVICE environment variable to all systemd services with names starting with `teak-`.
+The Base Image configures systemd to provide a TEAK_SERVICE environment variable to all systemd services with names starting with `fb-`.
 By default TEAK_SERVICE will be set to the name of the base image AMI.
 In non-AMI environments, TEAK_SERVICE will be set to "unknown".
-To modify this create a configuration file in /etc/systemd/system/teak-.service.d/ with the contents
+To modify this create a configuration file in /etc/systemd/system/fb-.service.d/ with the contents

 ```
 [Service]
 Environment="TEAK_SERVICE={{service_name}}"
 ```

-### teak-init.target
+### fb-init.target

-The Base Image provides teak-init.target, which will not be active until all services provided by the Base Image are available.
-Downstream services should set `After=teak-init.target` in their unit configurations.
+The Base Image provides fb-init.target, which will not be active until all services provided by the Base Image are available.
+Downstream services should set `After=fb-init.target` in their unit configurations.

 ### Fluentd

-The Base Image provides [Fluentd](https://www.fluentd.org) as teak-log-collector, with the following defaults:
+The Base Image provides [Fluentd](https://www.fluentd.org) as fb-log-collector, with the following defaults:

 - systemd, cloudinit, fluentf, and configurator logs are tailed under ancillary.{process}
 - ancillary logs are outputted to cloudwatch_logs under /fb/server/{{ server_environment }}/ancillary/{{ process_name }}:{{ service_name }}.{{ hostname }}
 - logs with the service.default tag will be outputted to /fb/server/{{ server_environment }}/service/{{ service_name }}:{{ service_name }}.{{ hostname }}
-- Downstream images may add additional configuration for fluentd in /etc/teak-log-collector/conf.d/\*.conf.
+- Downstream images may add additional configuration for fluentd in /etc/fb-log-collector/conf.d/\*.conf.

 Fluentd is enabled by default in this image.